Data Collection

 - BDF100 (Bio Diesel Fuel): Biofuel for diesel engines produced by methyl esterification of rapeseed oil, waste cooking oil, etc. “100” is not blended with petrodiesel and uses 100% BDF.
 Calculated using an emission intensity of 0.000 t-CO2/kL

-16:Renewable energy includes the purchase of renewable energy, the purchase of renewable energy certificates, and the self-generation and consumption of renewable energy.
+15:Renewable energy includes the purchase of renewable energy, the purchase of renewable energy certificates, and the self-generation and consumption of renewable energy.

 4-3.
-Waste generated
+Industrial Waste Generated

 Items Scope of calculation Definition and calculation method Source of definitions and calculation methods

-Total amount of industrial waste ·Head office
+Total amount of industrial waste Head office

 All construction sites:

-- Work sites in Japan (civil engineering): 109
+- Work sites in Japan (civil engineering):84

-- Work sites in Japan (construction): 391
+- Work sites in Japan (construction):264

-- Work sites outside Japan (civil engineering): 5
+- Work sites outside Japan (civil engineering):4

-- Work sites outside Japan (construction): 1
+- Work sites outside Japan (construction):0

 ·Subsidiaries outside Japan:4